Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 To start, simply write down your needs with respect to 9 of the 11 points above:

-• how much is the absolute maximum you would pay for an electric scooter
+• Your maximum budget for an electric scooter

-• the range that you will need from your scooter for your longest planned trip
+• Required scooter range for your longest planned trip

-• the level of quality you are after (covering model ratings and brand reputation)
+• Desired quality level (model ratings and brand reputation)

 • should your scooter specialize in a certain area (like being a great student scooter, or being a great scooter for deliveries)